wylazakaria/acme-accounting/README.md

 1. The ticket type should be usable by other engineers when setting up this service.
 2. Accompanying tests should be available to accommodate the side effects.
+3. Include the HTTP requests you used to test in the code base.
-3. Commit the changes and create a PR for the changes in YOUR OWN repository.
+4. Commit the changes and create a PR for the changes in YOUR OWN repository.

 ### 4. Optimize